-We offer private label cards and co-branded cards for commercial customers that are similar to our consumer offerings.
+We offer private label cards and Dual Cards for commercial customers that are similar to our consumer offerings.
 We also offer a commercial pay-in-full accounts receivable product to a wide range of business customers.
 We offer commercial credit products primarily through our Retail Card platform to the commercial customers of our Retail Card partners.